 For Canadians who are able to apply for US credit cards, spending on the Chase Aeroplan Card could prove to be a much easier pathway towards Aeroplan 25K Status than through Everyday Status Qualification.

-All Aeroplan elites have had their 2021 status extended through the end of 2022.
-For anyone who has already taken advantage of any one of these opportunities to earn 25K Status, there’s no rush to get started on Everyday Status Qualification this year, unless you want a head start on your status for 2023.
+For anyone who has already taken advantage of any one of these opportunities to earn 25K Status, there’s not necessarily any rush to get started on Everyday Status Qualification this year, unless you want a head start on your status for 2024.

 Aeroplan’s Everyday Status Qualification is a good entry point for newcomers who have just begun engaging with the Aeroplan program.
 It’s a useful way to maintain a base level of Air Canada benefits without having to earn status by buying cash fares or flying relentless mileage runs.